moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 # Create a new Meta-model (Since Moose 7) <!-- omit in toc -->

+To analyse a system in a given programming language, Moose must have a meta-model for that language.
+For exemple for Java, the meta-model defines that Java programs have classes, containing methods, invoking other methods, etc.
+The meta-model desribes the entities that compose a program in the given language and how they are related.

-In the following, we present how to create your own meta-model or to extend an already existing meta-model.
+In the following, we describe how to create a new meta-model or extend an existing one.

 - [Set up](#set-up)
 - [Basic meta-model](#basic-meta-model)